 - Handle complex issues privately and through the correct channels.

 - Don’t escalate contentious issues.

 - Don’t share confidential information.

 - Adhere to the Code of Conduct guidelines above, when posting to Facebook.

-- Remember that in addition to BGRC club members, friends from the wider gig rowing community may also be members of our (closed group) BGRC Facebook group and as such our members should represent BGRC positively.
+- Remember that in addition to BGRC club members, friends from the wider gig rowing community may also be members of our Facebook group and as such our members should represent BGRC positively.

-We have one administrator on our Facebook page –Karen Buchanan-Harlow (Director and Membership & LTR Secretary).
-Kat Keogh (Director) and Sally Reid (Communications Officer) are moderators.
+We have one administrator on our Facebook page, Karen Buchanan-Harlow (Director and Membership Secretary).
+If you would like to be added to the Members only Facebook page, you should contact firstname.lastname@example.org.
+The BGRC Communications Officer is a moderator on the closed group (email@example.com).
 If you are unhappy about a post which appears on our Facebook page, please contact one of these admins.

 The above criterion regarding social media is also applicable to any articles, editorial or press releases given from BGRC members or BGRC representatives, that may be given to local, or national, press.
 However, we work hard to contribute and maintain a good community presence and negative press is never encouraged.

 Please remember the following if approached by any member of local, or national, Press for a comment, for an editorial, or copy: